jusPankaj/Habit-Tracker-ReactJS/README.md

 **Habit Tracker APP**
 ------------

- It is a Web App Named HAbit Tracker which has the following  features: <hr>
+ It is a Web App Named HAbit Tracker which has the following  features: ***
    I. We can add Goals as Habits that we want to track per day over a week.<hr>
    II.
 We can mark the day as Done, Not Done, or do nothing for upcoming days.<hr>
    III.
 During adding Habits we have to add the Title and The description about that which will show on the page after we submit the form.<hr>